Appointed by Governor: Scott E. Dorsey; David M. Steiner, Ph.D.

 Appointed by Executive Director, Maryland Association of Counties: Craig L. Rice; William R. Valentine.

 Ex officio: David R. Brinkley, Secretary of Budget & Management; Karen B. Salmon, Ph.D., State Superintendent of Schools; Robert L. Caret, Ph.D., Chancellor, University System of Maryland.

 Department of Legislative Services

 Legislative Services Building, 90 State Circle, Annapolis, MD 21401

-The Commission is to review and assess current education financing formulas and accountability measures, and how each local school system is spending its funds, including the increased State funds provided through the Bridge to Excellence in Public Schools Act (Chapter 288, Acts of 2002).
-Moreover, the Commission will review the Study on Adequacy of Funding for Education in the State of Maryland, required by the Bridge to Excellence in Public Schools Act.
-That study is to be released in December 2016.
-Further, the Commission will consider how the federal Every Student Succeeds Act of 2015 (P. L. 114-95) will affect primary and secondary education in Maryland, and how best to prepare students to compete in the workforce and the global economy.
+The Commission reviewed and assessed current education financing formulas and accountability measures, and how each local school system was spending its funds, including the increased State funds provided through the Bridge to Excellence in Public Schools Act (Chapter 288, Acts of 2002).
+Moreover, the Commission reviewed the Study on Adequacy of Funding for Education in the State of Maryland, required by the Bridge to Excellence in Public Schools Act.
+That study was to be released in December 2016.
+Further, the Commission considered how the federal Every Student Succeeds Act of 2015 (P. L. 114-95) affects primary and secondary education in Maryland, and how best to prepare students to compete in the workforce and the global economy.

-Based on its review and assessment, the Commission will make recommendations for legislative and policy initiatives to increase the availability of innovative educational opportunities, and make adequate and equitable the funding for State public education.
+Based on its review and assessment, the Commission made recommendations for legislative and policy initiatives to increase the availability of innovative educational opportunities, and make adequate and equitable the funding for State public education.